piwikiwi345/Spotify-Exploration/Data Handling/SQL.md

 .import --skip 1 data/usa/top_songs_usa_audio_features.csv usa_audio_features
 ```

-While I have traditionally used the terminal to run SQL code through sqlite3, for the majority of the SQL code in this project, I actually ended up using SQLiteStudio as its GUI makes creating tables, importing data, and querying much more enjoyable. :)
+While I have traditionally used the terminal to run SQL code through sqlite3, for the majority of the SQL code in this project, I actually ended up using SQLiteStudio; its GUI makes creating tables, importing data, and querying much more enjoyable. :)

 ## Combining and Exporting CSV files using JOINS

-While I could have joined the original pandas dataframes in my jupyter notebooks, I wanted to showcase my knowledge on JOINS to combine the .csv files for each region and export them so I could use them for analysis as shown in this [notebook](Analysis.ipynb).
+While I could have joined the original pandas dataframes in my jupyter notebooks, I wanted to showcase my knowledge on SQL joins to combine the .csv files for each region and export them so I could use them for analysis as shown in this [notebook](Analysis.ipynb).

 ### Combined USA Table & Export